Ban-Zhan/ComplexHeatmap-reference/book/03-heatmap_annotations.md

-Heatmap annotations are important components of a heatmap that it shows additional information that associates with rows or columns in the heatmap. **ComplexHeatmap** package provides very flexible supports for setting annotations or defining new annotation graphics.
+Heatmap annotations are important components of a heatmap that it shows additional information that associates with rows or columns in the heatmap. **ComplexHeatmap** package provides very flexible supports for setting annotations and defining new annotation graphics.
 The annotations can be put on the four sides of the heatmap, by `top_annotation`, `bottom_annotation`, `left_annotation` and `right_annotation` arguments.

-The value for the four arguments should be in the `HeatmapAnnotation` class and should be constructed by `HeatmapAnnotation()`, or by `rowAnnotation()` function if it is a row annotation.
+The value for the four arguments should be in the `HeatmapAnnotation` class and should be constructed by `HeatmapAnnotation()` function, or by `rowAnnotation()` function if it is a row annotation.
 (`rowAnnotation()` is just a helper function which is identical to `HeatmapAnnotation(..., which = "row")`) A simple usage of heatmap annotations is as follows.